A Team Introduction – How to Yourself to Your New Team

 You have decided you want to live in a different part of the country.
 You land a job as a project manager, employed at a company in your current field.

 You will be working with a team of five.
 However, other than some basic HR information and company website bios, you don’t know anything about the people on your team, and your predecessor is not available for a discussion.
 The company has mentioned that there may be budget cutbacks that could affect your team.

-While holding a team meeting is a good idea, making it all about you isn’t.
+Don't Make It All About YouWhile choice A--holding a team meeting--is a good idea, making it all about you isn’t.
 Your belief in collaboration should start right away; avoid the urge to have a meeting where you talk and everyone else just listens.
 Sure, they want to get to know you, but add the element of team participation in a team introduction right away.